Blog

 1. They are different from a loan officer

-Mortgage brokers are innately different from a loan officer in various ways.
+Mortgage brokers are innately different from loan officers in various ways.
 While a mortgage broker may work independently or with multiple lenders, a loan officer works exclusively with only one lender.
-Loan officers are on the payroll of a certain bank or a lender and they are responsible to originate loans for that particular lender.
+Loan officers are on the payroll of a certain bank or a lender and they are responsible for originating loans for that particular lender.
 However, mortgage brokers connect people who are looking to purchase a home with an ideal lender.